Nwbyyy/Type-Or-Py/README.md

 # Type-Or-Py
-An automatic answer program for the game Type or Die on Roblox I do not condone cheating
+An automatic answer program for the game Type or Die on Roblox \n I do not condone cheating
 Tool only for use on private servers against consenting parties